andac-demir/Twitter_Sentiment140_BigData_ParallelProcessing/README.md

 We worked with Spark’s Dataframe as data structure in this project and used PySpark MLlib’s Pipeline which is an abstraction speciﬁed as a sequence of stages.
 These stages are run in order and the input DataFrame is transformed as it passes through each stage: tokenizing, extracting feature vectors by HashingTF, and scaling feature vectors by the TFIDF scores.
 For classsification of the tweet sentiment, we fit the scaled features in a logistic regression model at the end.

 ## Dataset
-You can download the Sentiment140 dataset [here](http://help.sentiment140.com/for-students).
+Download the Sentiment140 dataset [here](http://help.sentiment140.com/for-students) in a directory named "Data" inside your Workspace.

 ## Running
 First you must parse and clean the dataset with: